 - Provide information about your organization and the job you perform in the organization and click Next.

 - On the Software Authorization Number dialog box, type the GIS Server authorization number.

 This number was sent to your organization along with the information on how to obtain the software.
 If you do not have this number, contact the person at your organization who is in charge of your software purchases and maintenance contracts.

 - If you chose the option Authorize with Esri now using the Internet, the information you provided is automatically sent to Esri and your software is authorized.
 This writes an entry to the SQL Server Express Services entry in the registry of the computer, allowing this instance of SQL Server Express to store geodatabases.
 Proceed to step 8.

 - If you chose the option Authorize at Esri's website or by email to receive your authorization file, you are now on the Email Authorization dialog box.
 Click Save to create the file that you will either submit by email to Esri or transfer to another computer to submit via My Esri.

 Once you receive your authorization file from Esri, rerun this wizard, choosing the I have received an authorization file from Esri and am now ready to finish the authorization process option on the Authorization Options dialog box.

 - To complete the authorization, click Finish.

-Now that the SQL Server Express instance is installed and ready to store geodatabases, configure your ArcGIS for Desktop client to use a database server.
+Now that the SQL Server Express instance is installed and ready to store geodatabases, configure ArcMap to connect to the database server.